mydatamyconsent/go-sdk/docs/IdentitySupportedFields.md

 ### NewIdentitySupportedFields

-`func NewIdentitySupportedFields(iconCodePoint int32, title string, key string, dataType string, ) *IdentitySupportedFields`
+`func NewIdentitySupportedFields(icon int32, title string, key string, dataType string, ) *IdentitySupportedFields`

 NewIdentitySupportedFields instantiates a new IdentitySupportedFields object This constructor will assign default values to properties that have it defined,